Kafka project

-Kafka requested that all his extant writings be destroyed, however, Dora, following Kafka's express wish that his writings be burned, secretly kept them in her Berlin home.
+Kafka requested that all his extant writings be destroyed.
+However, Dora secretly kept them in her Berlin home.
 Following the Nazi takeover in 1933, the Gestapo ransacked her Berlin flat and confiscated every piece of paper, looking for Communist propaganda.
 In the early 1930s, Dora and her husband, Lutz Lask, were members of the KPD and Lask was the editor of the illegal Communist organ, "Die Rote Fahne."
 After the theft of her secret Kafka treasure, Dora contacted Max Brod to beg that he rescue the materials.
 Brod was told that the mountainous stacks of papers confiscated in the early days of Nazi rule made it impossible to recover at the time.
 In the mid-1950s, Brod, now living in Tel Aviv, worked with Kafka scholar and biographer Klaus Wagenbach to attempt recovery of Kafka's lost writings.
 However, their search ended at the Iron Curtain when the Berlin Chief of Police informed them Kafka's papers were most likely amongst confiscated materials taken out of Berlin in a train transport during the Allied bombing for safekeeping in Silesia.